 3) Post your internships to on the Career Services Seawolf Jobs site.
 Posting is free and students log on directly to the site to search for internships.
 It also provides a good outline for a position description.

-4) Plan to attend and recruit at the 2014 Service & Internship Fair date and location TDA.
+4) Plan to attend and recruit at the 2015 Service & Internship Fair date and location TBA.
 This way you will be able to connect directly with students.
-Information about registration.

 5) Do you have SSU interns now?
 Ask them to help you with your recruitment.
 Perhaps they have a friend who would be a great match.
 You can even consider adding "replace yourself" to the position description.